petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 In Liferay 7.2+, [page content](../../../site-building/creating-pages/using-content-pages.md) from public content pages is returned in the Search Results widget.
 For example, you can search for text found in a Paragraph fragment on a public page.

-By contrast, in the latest Liferay 7.2 and 7.3, and all Liferay 7.4+ releases, page content on private content pages and staged pages is not indexed and thus not returned in the list of search results, regardless of the User's permission to view the page.
+By contrast, in the latest Liferay 7.2 and 7.3, and all Liferay 7.4+ releases, page content on private content pages and staged pages is not indexed and thus not returned in the list of search results, regardless of the user's permission to view the page.

 ![Content from private pages cannot be searched.](./search-results-behavior/images/10.png)